Amirhosein Maali, Amir Atashi, Sasan Ghaffari, Reza Kouchaki, Fereshteh Abdolmaleki and Mehdi Azad* Pages 665 - 675 ( 11 )

 Leukemia, iPSC, treatment, reprogrammed NK cells, miRNAs, gene therapy, iHSC, malignancy modeling.

-Faculty of Allied Medicine, Qazvin University of Medical Sciences, Qazvin, Stem Cells and Tissue Engineering Research Center, Shahroud University of Medical Sciences, Shahroud, Department of Hematology, Faculty of Allied Medicine, Tehran University of Medical Sciences, Tehran, Faculty of Allied Medicine, Qazvin University of Medical Sciences, Qazvin, Faculty of Allied Medicine, Qazvin University of Medical Sciences, Qazvin, Faculty of Allied Medicine, Qazvin University of Medical Sciences, Qazvin
+Department of Medical Biotechnology, Faculty of Allied Medicine, Babol University of Medical Sciences, Babol, Stem Cells and Tissue Engineering Research Center, Shahroud University of Medical Sciences, Shahroud, Department of Hematology, Faculty of Allied Medicine, Tehran University of Medical Sciences, Tehran, Faculty of Allied Medicine, Qazvin University of Medical Sciences, Qazvin, Faculty of Allied Medicine, Qazvin University of Medical Sciences, Qazvin, Faculty of Allied Medicine, Qazvin University of Medical Sciences, Qazvin